 If the marriage or civil partnership has already taken place when you enter into the agreement, it is termed a post-marital or post-civil partnership agreement.
 This can be just as effective as a pre-nup, and some would argue possibly even more so, depending on the circumstances.

 The terms of a marital or civil partnership agreement can be discussed in mediation, in the collaborative law process, or using traditional solicitor-to-solicitor negotiation techniques.

 Please download our information sheet if you would like more details about making a marital agreement.
-Alternatively, you can call Gail, Sue, Adam, Simon, Tricia or Jeremy on 01223 443333 for a confidential initial discussion.
+Alternatively, you can call Gail, Adam, Kathryn, Tricia, Jeremy or Simon on 01223 443333 for a confidential initial discussion.